Loyola University Chicago

 Engaged Learning Courses

-The Center for Experiential Learning is committed to supporting our faculty and have constructed the following webpages of resources.
-They range from support with the transition to online learning, reflection questions, videos, and links to other sites.
+The Center for Engaged Learning, Teaching, and Scholarship (CELTs) is committed to supporting instructors.
+These resources offer help with the transition to online learning, reflection questions, videos, and links to external sites.

 Jesuit education has always grounded itself in the importance of asking how context effects both the learner AND the learning.
 As we adjust to this new context, we want to remain responsive in the support we provide for faculty and hopeful about the creativity, ingenuity, and moments of deep learning this season will create.